oicr-gsi/cbioportal_tools/src/README.md

                         Epidemiology of Colorectal Cancer
                         Consortium;GECCO;colorectal'
   -v, --verbose         Makes program verbose
+  -f, --force           Forces overwriting of data_cancer_type.txt file.

 Required Arguments:
   -i , --study-input-folder
                         The input folder can contain compressed: [.tar.gz |
-                        .gz | .zip] or uncompressed format in: [vcf | maf] -s , --study-id       This is the cancer study ID, a unique string.
-Please use the format gene_lab_year. e.g.brca_gsi_2019 or
+                        .gz | .zip] or uncompressed format in: [vcf | maf] -o , --study-output-folder
-                        mixed_tgl_2020
-  -o , --study-output-folder
                         The folder you want to export this generated data_samples.txt file to.
 Generally this will be the main folder of the study being generated.
 If left blank this will generate it wherever you run the script from.
+  -s , --study-id       This is the cancer study ID, a unique string.
+Please
+                        use the format gene_lab_year. e.g.brca_gsi_2019 or
+                        mixed_tgl_2020
 ```

 For example: